codeforamerica/summer-ebt-surveyjs-demo/README.md

 This project supports using Mixpanel for analytics.
 Using Mixpanel is optional and can be configured with the `useMixpanel` environment variable, which is a boolean.
 If you do decide to use Mixpanel, you should create a new Mixpanel project.
-In the Mixpanel console, go to on Settings > Project Settings and retrieve the project token.
+In the Mixpanel console, go to Settings > Project Settings and retrieve the project token.
 You should add this token in the `mixpanelToken` variable and set `useMixpanel` to true.
 Different Mixpanel projects should be created for production and development.

 ## Running unit tests